outdreamer/build-a-cure/docs/tasks/function_to_do.md

                   - lack & excess are error type structures (implying an associated solution)
                   - negative & positive are both differences from average
                   - connection to average resolves 'lack' and 'excess' error type structures

+                - *** alternate insight path: errors of extreme values in a variable imply a lack of a balancing (solution) structure like:
+                  - an extreme-connecting structure
+                  - a direction/degree-correcting structure
+                  - an error-detection structure like a low-level error threshold

               - ***: the over-reduction & isolation structures can also be used to infer the solution structure function of a reversal applied to reduction/isolation operations
                 - variation in priority